Frequently Asked Questions

 - To avoid or lessen the impact of the use it-or-lose-it rule, the IRS permits employers to allow employees to use FSA funds that were deducted for one plan year and use them in the next plan year.
 These rules cover two major categories:

 - Grace Period: This is a 2.5 month extension beyond your normal plan-year deadline.
-So, if your plan-year deadline is December 31, you would have up until March 15 of the following year to spend the previous year’s FSA dollars.
-Grace Period funds can be used to pay only for out-of-pocket expenses incurred in the previous plan year: for example, funds that transfer under a grace period to 2021 must be used to pay for out-of-pocket expenses incurred in the 2020 calendar year.
+So, if your plan-year deadline is December 31, you would have up until March 15 of the following year to use the previous year’s FSA dollars, and until March 31 to file a claim for the reimbursement incurred during the previous plan year.
+Grace Period funds can be used to pay only for out-of-pocket expenses incurred in the previous plan year: for example, funds that transfer under a grace period to 2023 must be used to pay for out-of-pocket expenses incurred in the 2022 calendar year.

-If your employer offers a rollover or grace period it will be in the employer’s Section 125 Plan Document, and perhaps in your local collective bargaining agreement.
-The IRS allows either of the above, but not both – it considers that double-dipping.
+If your employer offers a rollover or grace period it will be noted in the employer’s Section 125 Plan Document, and perhaps in your local collective bargaining agreement.
+The IRS allows either of the above (Grace Period or Rollover), but not both – it considers that double-dipping.
 IRS rules also do not require employers to offer a grace period or a rollover benefit.
 Check with your human resources personnel or, if your work position is covered by a collective bargaining agreement, with a local union representative to learn if either is available in your school district.

 What is a Third Party Administrator?